 - national boards including Te Kahui Rongoa Trust, The Digital Wings Trust, Te Paepae Arahi Trust and Te Awhi Paa Trust. - Jim Matheson: Former senior manager with Ministry of Education, responsible for Ministry relationships with Parliament and with Ministers, and the Ministry organisational performance.
 Current trustee on NZ Drug Foundation Board, Tai Wananga Board, a new innovative Maori secondary school.
 Deputy Chair of Te Reanga Ipurangi: Otaki Education Trust. - Kindra Douglas: A part of Inspiring Communities: the reference point for community-led development in New Zealand.
 Founding chair of the Nelson Tasman Housing Trust and the Healthier Homes.
 Nelson Tasman Project.
-Former manager of the Victory Urban Village community development. - 24 Note: Kindra Douglas facilitated sessions to support joint proposals for both Capable Sector and Connected Communities priorities.
-Kindra did not participate panel deliberations for the two joint proposals or the final allocation recommendations by the panel.
+Former manager of the Victory Urban Village community development. - 25 Note: Kindra Douglas did not participate panel deliberations for the two joint proposals or the final allocation recommendations by the panel.